annasajkh/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Genetic Algorithm simulating evolution of creature to going to the target and avoiding enemies
+Genetic Algorithm simulating evolution of creatures going to the target and avoiding enemies

 # build the project
 clone or download this repo\